Should we heat our swimming pool, and if so, what’s the best kind of pool heater?

 That is the question we heard a lot as pool Professionals.

 Let’s tackle question one first.

-Should use a pool heater if You:
+You SHOULD use a pool heater if you:

 - Want to start your swim season early.
 Weather becomes nice but the pool is cold.